-Booster shots are required after either 3 or 5 years depending on your age.
+Booster vaccinations are required after either 3 or 5 years, depending on your age.

-The TBE vaccine is an inactivated vaccine.
+The TBE vaccination is an inactivated vaccine.
 The vaccination is given into your upper arm muscle.

 The most common vaccination reactions described are pain, redness or swelling at the injection site.
 These symptoms also occur with other vaccinations and indicate that the body is dealing with the vaccine.